DickinsonCollege/FarmData2/docs/Technologies.md

       - [Step-by-step guide to contributing on GitHub](https://www.dataschool.io/how-to-contribute-on-github/)
       - [7 Steps to Get Started with Git](https://www.fosslife.org/7-steps-get-started-git).
     - [Git Immersion](https://gitimmersion.com/): A tutorial walks through a series of short hands-on exercises that provide practice with the key features of git.
-    - [Pro Git Book](http://git-scm.com/book/en/v2) | [Learn Git Tutorial](https://www.tutorialspoint.com/git/index.htm): More detailed and comprehensive coverage of Git's features and use.
+    - [Pro Git Book](http://git-scm.com/book/en/v2) | [Learn Git Tutorial](https://www.tutorialspoint.com/git/index.htm): More detailed and comprehensive coverage of git's features and use.

 ## FarmData2 School ##

 FarmData2 has been used in a number of undergraduate computer science courses, and activities have been developed to guide students through an introduction to front-end development in FarmData2.
 If you are new to open source and FarmData2 or to any of the technologies that FarmData2 uses, working through these activities will be an efficient way to get up to speed.
 If you are a more experienced developer you might just pick and choose from these activities, or skip over them completely to the more general resources in the sections below.
 If you are an instructor for a course, these activities can provide a way to on-board your students to the project.
-Please get in touch on Zulip if you are an instructor interested in using FarmData2 in a course, we will be happy to help.
+Please get in touch on Zulip if you are an instructor interested in using FarmData2 in a course, and we will be happy to help.

 The FarmData2 School Activities and associated information can be found in the [README.md](https://github.com/DickinsonCollege/FarmData2/tree/main/farmdata2/farmdata2_modules/fd2_school/README.md) in the [FarmData2 School Module](https://github.com/DickinsonCollege/FarmData2/tree/main/farmdata2/farmdata2_modules/fd2_school).